st-marys-church/st-marys-church.github.io/content/home-page/mass-times.md

 ---
 ### IMPORTANT ANNOUNCEMENT ON COMMENCING REGULAR SERVICES.
 Dear Parishioners & Worshippers, We are happy to let you know that Holy Mass will commence as per regular times from Saturday morning.
 Please refer below the regular mass schedule.
-Please also note that today, Friday 16, We will have Holy mass at 12.30 pm  and  6.00 pm   ( Today will be short masses).
+Please also note that today, Friday 16, We will have Holy mass at 12.30 pm  and  6.00 pm.
 No infant Jesus novena today.

 **Please check the below COVID regulations when visiting the church.**
 *  All worshippers are requested to adhere to the COVID regulations when entering the church.